ajrgodfrey/LetsUseRNow/readme.md

 ## Introduction
 This e-book has been posted on GitHub because there are two offers to translate sections into other languages.
 Instructions for doing so will be put in the file called NewLanguage.txt as a reference.

-The GitHub repository was created on 2 June 2016 by Jonathan Godfrey; please send me a message if you intend to translate the owrk into a new language so I can be ready to help out when things aren't going so well.
+The GitHub repository was created on 2 June 2016 by Jonathan Godfrey; please send me a message if you intend to translate the work into a new language so I can be ready to help out when things aren't going so well.
 Use a.j.godfrey@massey.ac.nz

 ## A note on completeness